malloch/libmapper/doc/expression_syntax.md

 ### Quaternion functions:

-The inputs and outputs of the following functions are expected to be float or double vectors of length 4.
+The inputs and outputs of the following functions are expected to be float or double vectors of length 4 with the elements ordered in Hamilton representation, i.e. `[w,x,y,z]`.

 * `qconj(q)` – calculate the conjugate of quaternion `x`
 * `qinv(x)` – calculate the inverse of quaternion `x`